M-Moeini/D2L-MUN-Grade-Filler/README.md

 6. **Choose your goal:**
-    - If you wanto to enter the assignment grades in assignment section, pass the excel path to `enter_assignment_marks` function with the course name and assignment name.(Inside `enter_assignment_marks` you can both work with `open_student_files` and  `open_student_names` functions depends on how you want to open the students works )
+    -1 If you wanto to enter the assignment grades in assignment section, pass the excel path to `enter_assignment_marks` function with the course name and assignment name.(Inside `enter_assignment_marks` you can both work with `open_student_files` and  `open_student_names` functions depends on how you want to open the students works )
-    - If you want to enter grades in grade section pass the excel path to `enter_grades` function  with course name and assesment name you want to grade.
+    -2 If you want to enter grades in grade section pass the excel path to `enter_grades` function  with course name and assesment name you want to grade.
+    -3 If you want to get the class list as excel file you can use `get_classlist` function and pass the saving path for the output as well as the course name.
     - Check below to get familiar with `course_name`, `assignment_name` and `assesment_name`

     ### Course name